kaby76/AntlrVSIX/doc/basic.md

 # Basic Editing of a Grammar

-Prior to using the AntlrVSIX extension, you should install the Java runtime, the "complete" Antlr tool jar, and update your environment with JAVA_HOME, Antlr4ToolPath.
+__Prior to using the AntlrVSIX extension, you should install the Java runtime, the "complete" Antlr tool jar, and update your environment with JAVA_HOME, Antlr4ToolPath.
 You should have this so you can perform builds.
-You can use the extension without these, but you won't be able to build and debug your Antlr program.
+You can use the extension without these, but you won't be able to build and debug your Antlr program.__

 AntlrVSIX supports editing of Antlr version 4 grammars.
-Grammar files must end with a .g4 suffix.
+Grammar files must end with a .g or .g4 suffix (the "standard" is to use .g4).
-A grammar that cannot be parsed will affect what features are available from the extension.
+A grammar that only partially parses will show tagging up to the error.
-Grammars can be split into multiple files, but they must be added to a Visual Studio C# or C++ Project in order for the tool to keep track of all grammar symbols.
+Grammars can be split into multiple files, but they should be in the same directory.
+The tool will try to only perform cross symbol matching between lexer and parser grammars by the tokenVocab option, or the import statement.

 AntlrVSIX is implemented using a Language Server Protocol API provided by Microsoft.